 Traffic data alone can be misleading without conversion data to tell you which traffic converts best.

-Let’s say traffic source A brings in 1,000 visitors a day, but only ten visitors buy from you.
+For example, let’s say traffic source A brings in 1,000 visitors a day, but only ten visitors buy from you.

 On the other hand, traffic source B brings in 300 visitors a day, but 60 visitors buy from you.